2019 Annual Report of Glencore plc

 To provide for concise text:

-- Where we hold minority interests in certain businesses, although these entities are not generally subsidiaries, the interests are mostly taken as being referred to in analysing these risks, and “business” refers to these and any business of the Group
+- Where we hold minority interests in certain businesses, although these entities are not generally subsidiaries and would not be subject to the Group’s operational control, these interests should be assumed to be subject to these risks .“Business” refers to these and any business of the Group

 - Where we refer to natural hazards, events of nature or similar phraseology we are referring to matters such as earthquake, flood, severe weather and other natural phenomena